 Plant This, Not That

-Using native plants and trees in landscape settings helps Oklahoma’s native plants and wildlife flourish and avoids invasive species and the problems they can cause.
+Using native plants and trees in landscape settings helps Oklahoma’s native wildlife flourish and prevents the spread of invasive species and the problems they can cause.

 Check out our suggestions and share with your friends!

 PLANT a Redbud Tree, NOT a Bradford Pear

 An often-planted ornamental tree – the Bradford pear – has become an invasive species that harms Oklahoma’s native plants and trees that support our native wildlife.